 L’Chaim!
-Holiday Kitchen returns for its sixth EPCOT International Festival of the Holidays in 2023.
-“Propose a toast to life as you enjoy classic deli noshes with a side of New York flair.”
-The 2023 EPCOT International Festival of the Holidays takes place November 24 – December 30, 2023.
+Holiday Kitchen returns for its seventh EPCOT International Festival of the Holidays in 2024.
+“Propose a toast to life as you enjoy classic deli cuisine with a side of New York flair.”
+The 2024 EPCOT International Festival of the Holidays takes place November 29 – December 30, 2024.

 Menu for L’Chaim!
 Holiday Kitchen at the EPCOT International Festival of the Holidays